variousauthors/the-valley/NEXTSTEPS.md

        - this is noticeable now that we are drawing transparency
        - [x] re-order main loop -> draw steady ? step : update
  - [x] redo graphics data, get all the bg tiles in one place, all the monster tiles, all the sprites etc...
+ - [ ] encounter table tweaks:
+       - currently we have this anti-open world situation where switching tables is triggered explicitly, so if you make landfall with the boat the game doesn't know what encounter table to get you (you just get "basic")
+       - it would be better if we had "ambient" and also "per map" encounter tables, so that different regions of the overworld have different tables, dungeons have different tables, and then we could also include event based tables around "choke points" so that we can have little bubbles of difficulty or whatever
  - [ ] for now maybe just do HP with no ATT/DEF
        - cause I notice you can't really _feel_ the difference
  - [ ] refactor! it's time to make the window draw DRY